lukeswitz/Subterfuge/SubdomainTool/Readme.md

 Checking subdomains:  19%|███████▊                                | 237/1219 [04:56<15:40,  1.04subdomain/s]
 ```

-- The script will save the discovered subdomains in the results/$DOMAIN/subdomains.txt file to be used with Subterfuge.
+- The script will create a folder for the target.
+- Discovered subdomains will be saved in the results/example.com/ folder to be used with Subterfuge, etc.
+- The resulting `subdomains.txt` combined output will be checked for live status codes using httpx and saved to `live_subdomains.txt`

 ## Tools Used